sandipautane/mid-capstone/ablation_runs/README.md

    *  ResNet50 pre ativation architecture (without ReLu in skip connection)
    *  ResNet50 basic architetcure with conv layer instead of last FC layer.
-   *  These architectures have been tried with --> lr finder, image augmentations, mixup, mixed precision training **Conclusion**: final best acc was obtained with ResNet50 basic architetcure with conv layer instead of last FC layer.
-Learning rate finding needs to be honed!!
+   *  These architectures have been tried with --> lr finder, image augmentations, mixup, mixed precision training

+   **Conclusion**: final best acc was obtained with ResNet50 basic architetcure with conv layer instead of last FC layer.
+Learning rate finding needs to be honed!!.
+   Refer to the notebook for each run detail and observations.

 3. ablation_run_tiny_imagenet_02.ipynb